adamleerich/trackone.github.io/_pages/about.md

 See our [gig calendar](/gigs) for upcoming and past shows.
 You can also [send us a note](/contact) if you are interested in playing your venue or event!
-See our [set list page](/songs) for a full list of what we are playing currently.
+See our [songs page](/songs) for a full list of what we are playing currently.